I.M. Pei, acclaimed architect, dead at 102

 His subsequent major commissions included the Morton H. Meyerson Symphony Center in Dallas (1989), the Bank of China Tower in Hong Kong (1990) and the Museum of Islamic Art in Qatar (2008) .

 In person, I.M.
-Pei was dapper, good-humoured, charming and unusually modest.
+Pei was dapper, good-humored, charming and unusually modest.
 His working process was evolutionary, but innovation was never a conscious goal.

 "Stylistic originality is not my purpose," he said.
 "I want to find the originality in the time, the place and the problem."